Ramyharib/QA-MU-MIMO/README.md

 # QA-MU-MIMO
-MU-MIMO optimization using Quantum Annealing
+MU-MIMO optimization using Quantum Annealing//
 User demand for increasing quantities of wireless capacity continues to exceed availability, hence great development has been made in new MIMO wireless physical layer approaches to accommodate this demand.
 Higher-performance systems are now mostly impracticable due